-Because of this, when you have dry mouth, the tissue because more susceptible to being irritated by things we consume, or products used in the mouth for example toothpaste.
+Because of this, when you have a dry mouth, the tissue because more susceptible to being irritated by things you consume or products used in the mouth, for example, toothpaste.

-Again SLS can cause dry mouth, so if you already have a dry mouth…. do not use an SLS containing toothpaste.
+Again SLS can cause dry mouth, so if you already have a dry mouth…. do not use SLS-containing toothpaste.

 As well, some people don’t like mint toothpaste, so the next popular flavour is cinnamon.

 A lot of people have an allergy to cinnamon, and they may not even know it.
 This allergy can cause tissue sloughing as well.